MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/1/index.md

 - [ ] Attempting to distort market prices for profit
 - [ ] Maintaining a fully uninvested cash position

-> **Explanation:** Hedging involves using derivatives or other instruments to protect an existing position from declining in value.
+> **Explanation:**( Hedging involves using derivatives or other instruments to protect an existing position from declining in value.)

----

 ### What is the main difference between exchange-traded and over-the-counter (OTC) derivatives?